mxcl/PromiseKit/README.md

 ```

 PromiseKit is a thoughtful and complete implementation of promises for any
 platform that has a `swiftc`.
-It has *excellent* Objective-C bridging and
+It has
 *delightful* specializations for iOS, macOS, tvOS and watchOS.
 It is a top-100
 pod used in many of the most popular apps in the world.

 [![codecov](https://codecov.io/gh/mxcl/PromiseKit/branch/master/graph/badge.svg)](https://codecov.io/gh/mxcl/PromiseKit)

-# PromiseKit 7 Alpha

-PromiseKit 7 is prerelease, if you’re using it: beware!

-PromiseKit 7 uses Swift 5’s `Result`, PromiseKit <7 use our own `Result` type.

-PromiseKit 7 generalizes `DispatchQueue`s to a `Dispatcher` protocol.
-However,
-`DispatchQueue`s are `Dispatcher`-conformant, so existing code should not need
-to change.
-Please report any issues related to this transition.

-PromiseKit 7 adds support for cancelling promises and promise chains.

-# PromiseKit 6
+# Requirements

-[Release notes and migration guide][PMK6].
+Xcode >= 12.0 or Swift >= 5.3.

+For earlier Swifts, Xcodes or for Objective-C support, use [PromiseKit 6](https://github.com/mxcl/PromiseKit/blob/v6/README.md).

 # Quick Start